 The morbid action highlight puts the audience in the bizarre position of partly siding with a band of mass murderers.
 After ignoring Lewis’s advice and entreaties, Captain Connaught-Smith personally leads a giant caravan.
 He finds himself in a genuinely horrifying situation — surrounded by a sea of death and the inescapable truth that he’s been wrong all along.
 Nobody merits such an awful fate, but we can’t help but think that Connaught-Smith is getting exactly what he deserves.

 The cultists are an unforgettable gallery of fiends, too individualized to simply be racial bogeymen.
 Hammer’s all-purpose ‘horror-wog’ George Pastell (From Russia with Love) nails his role as the dynamic high priest, carrying almost the entire burden of making the Kali cult into a viable conspiracy.
-His lesson to the initiates on how to beg and grovel to deceive can be taken as what non-Anglo subjects must do to survive in a colonial state.
+His lecture to the initiates on how to beg and grovel to deceive is a mini-lesson in what too many non-Anglo subjects must do to survive in a colonial state.
 The Priest’s assistant Bundar (Roger Delgado) helps enforce the horrible punishments.
-Paul Stassino (Thunderball) is a devious undercover policeman on Colonel Henderson’s own staff.
+Paul Stassino (Thunderball) is a devious undercover agent on Colonel Henderson’s own staff.

 Marne Maitland’s complex leader Patel Shari directs the cult while posing as cooperative to the English.
 He’s a depraved sadist with a wicked sense of humor, who is made sick to his stomach by the very atrocities he commands to be performed on the cult’s victims.
 He’s of course a racist invention, the polite but two-faced foreigner that pretends friendship while indulging in gruesome revenge fantasies, the kind that occurred in the’ Black Hole of Calcutta‘.